Have you heard of the seven-way jump?

 We are (again) in a kind of lockdown.
 Less towards others, more time close by.
 I'm sitting in my office, several screens in front of me, camera pointed at me.
 Ready for virtual sessions.
 How different than being in a room with your participants, interactive, seeing, feeling, doing.
 The digital working day is over and then follows the inevitable pastime at home: cleaning out a long-delayed closet.
 And there I saw a notebook from my daughter, group 4.
 Already 14 years ago, I thought with a pitying smile on my face.
 What stood out was the drawing about a song she learned at school.
 Have you heard of the seven-way jump?
 The drawing contained seven steps, not in a straight line but organically staggered.
 And at the end the apotheosis: she can dance!

-Thinking back on this beautiful time in our lives, fond memories predominate.
-In stark contrast to what we are experiencing now.
-As a starting student at university, lectures and working groups are only available online.
-Mandatory social distance to fellow students and teachers.
-How different is the start of her student life that she was so looking forward to.
+Looking back on this beautiful time in our lives, fond memories predominated.
+A stark contrast to what we are experiencing now.
+As a first-year university student, lectures and tutorials are online only.
+Mandatory social distancing from fellow students and lecturers.
+How differently the start of her student life, which she looked forward to so much, is unfolding.
 Fortunately, she has a good foundation to fall back on.
-The warm bath of the Waldorf School where she built lifelong friendships and learned a lot about treating your fellow human beings with respect and the importance of a sustainable environment.
+In addition, there is the warm embrace of the Waldorf school, where she built lifelong friendships and learned a great deal about treating one's fellow man with respect and the importance of a sustainable environment.
 Valuable insights that she now desperately needs to understand and respect the Covid measures.

-The cupboard with tangible memories has now been cleaned out and I am sitting at my workplace thinking about what is in that cupboard that is useful in the unruly reality.
-What can you do to keep the focus on fun, on tomorrow, on a sunny future during this time.
+Moreover, the cabinet of tangible memories has since been cleared out, and I am sitting at my workspace reflecting on what lies in that cabinet that is useful in this unyielding reality.
+What can you do to keep the focus on fun, on tomorrow, on a sunny future in these times?

 And it's simple, I just had it in my hands: I want to dance!